0xpr4bin/assignement_OS/README.md

-Explanation of "Everything is a File" in the Context of Our cp Code
+Explanation of "Everything is a File" in the Context of Our my_cp Code

 Overview:
 In Linux, the principle that "everything is a file" allows us to handle various types of resources uniformly.
 This concept is evident in our cp command implementation, which can copy not only regular files but also directories and devices.